An Updated List of the Best Canned Chili at the Grocery Store

 What’s in the best canned chili?
 Well, partner, that’s between you and god.
 There are so many options: beans, no beans, spice, no spice, beef, turkey, soy protein—if you like it in homemade chili, you’ll probably find it in canned chili from the grocery store.

-We pulled out the Sporked emergency can opener (it’s in a glass case next to the fire extinguisher) to find the best canned chili.
-Over the course of two separate taste tests, we tried more than a dozen brands and varieties, from beef chili without beans to turkey chili with beans.
+Over the course of multiple taste tests, we pulled out the Sporked emergency can opener (it’s in a glass case next to the fire extinguisher) to find the best chili at the grocery store—from the best chili with beans to the best turkey chili and even the best hot dog chili.
+We taste tested well over a dozen brands and varieties.
 We were looking for nice spice, hearty texture, and balance—all the flavors should work together to make something great.
+Most importantly, canned chili shouldn’t taste like a can.
 So, break the glass on your own emergency can opener and get ready for the best canned chili you can buy.

 best canned chili